What to expect

 It is a legal requirement to gain consent from your vet before physiotherapy treatment can commence.
 Our referral form can be downloaded here.

-Hands-on Assessment
+Initial Assessment

 Treatment